radzenhq/radzen-blazor/e2e/DEMOS_DEEP_FINDINGS.md

 ## Result

-**14/14 component interactions PASS, 0 FAIL, 0 selector-unresolved** against the demos served from local Radzen source.
-No risky component broke under the interaction.
+**14/14 component interactions PASS, 0 FAIL, 0 selector-unresolved** - verified against
+the **actual WASM-client-trimmed publish** (not just the Debug serve).
+No risky component broke under deep interaction.

+Proof trimming was in effect for the verification run: the IL linker ran ("Optimizing assemblies for size"), `Radzen.Blazor.wasm` was emitted at ~4.0 MB (the trimmed size), and the publish produced **0 IL2xxx/IL3xxx** warnings.
+The interaction signals were byte-for-byte identical between the trimmed and the non-trimmed Debug serve (same row counts, same 60 enum options, same 96/185 filtered items, same 314 pivot aggregate cells, Bold still mutated the markup, the chart tooltip still rendered, dialogs still opened) - so every reflection / dynamic-LINQ / anonymous-object / `[JSInvokable]` / `MakeGenericType` / interop path the interactions touch survives trimming.

-(Validated on a non-trimmed Debug serve during development; CI runs the identical script against the WASM-client-trimmed publish - see ci.yml `demos-deep-interaction-crawl`.)
+CI runs the identical script against the same trimmed publish on every build - see ci.yml `demos-deep-interaction-crawl` (non-blocking).

 ## Components driven, the hazard each exercises, and the interaction signal